Last Updated: January 25, 2019

 - Participants were also 40% less likely to retire before the age of 65 as compared to participants who did not have a family history of the disease

-Zico believes that everyone, and especially those facing increased risk of serious disease, needs a realistic projection of financial needs in retirement and a plan to meet those needs.
+Zick believes that everyone, especially those facing an increased risk of serious disease, needs a realistic projection of financial needs in retirement and a plan to meet those needs.
 She states, “People with low confidence about their financial situation in retirement should be proactive and that would be a sea change in our culture.”

-The same authors published a recent report in the Journal of Aging and Health stating that they believe, “It is likely that the link between family health histories and retirement confidence will intensify.”
+The same authors of the study also published an additional report in the Journal of Aging and Health stating that they believe “It is likely that the link between family health histories and retirement confidence will intensify.”

 Have you seen a link between increased Alzheimer’s awareness and financial planning?
-Share your stories with us in the comments below.
+We’d like to hear your stories in the comments below.

 - After Dementia: Financial and Legal Planning

-- What to Know Before Caregiving for a Parent with Alzheimer’s
+- Managing Finances for a Parent With Alzheimer’s